KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#12 (Do not create several instances of axios):

 Do not create several instances of axios, use services instead, you can find one in services/EventService.js

+## Tip#13 (About API call undefined error):

+Sometimes using an API call you may catch an error, saying that some attribute is undefined.
+This happens because the created() hook is finished before we get any information from the server using the request (our request is asynchronous).
+You can prevent this error from occurance by using ternary operator inside the component's template body.